-We offer Unique Vacation Houseboat Rentals in Florida.
+At the Houseboats at River Watch, we have returned to offering Unique Florida Vacation Houseboat Rentals within weeks following Hurricane Michael.
 These one and two-bedroom house rentals in Apalachicola are attached to the dock and move with the tide.
 If you are looking for a once in a lifetime houseboat rental in Florida, we have packages for:

 • Boating Vacations in Florida